Best Things to Do in Denmark, Western Australia

 The town of Denmark is a cute little country town, making it a great place to walk the streets.
 Full of boutique stores, great cafes and local products – you could easily spend a day exploring here.

-Make sure you stop at the Bibbulmum Café for a coffee!
+Make sure you stop at the Bibbulmum Café or Denmark Bakery for a coffee and something to eat!

 Finally, the last thing you cannot miss out on in Denmark is watching the sunset over the ocean.
 Take my advice and go for a sunset walk on at least one even during your stay.

-As we were staying right near the beach, we went for one nearly every day, and it was the highlight of my stay.
+As we were staying right on Parry Beach, we went for one nearly every day, and it was the highlight of my stay.
 There is nothing better than walking along the beach with your family while watching the sky turn to stunning colours!

 Overall